MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 **Typescript**: Snap Destination Gizmos are referenced as the `Entity` class (with no special methods).

-### Sound Recorder Gizmo
+### Sound Gizmos
 **Description**: Sound Recorders allow you to record audio for playback, but that's not the only type of audio gizmo in Horizon.
 We have 3 different types:
 - `Sound Recorder` found in the Gizmo menu.
 Lets creators record up to 20 minutes of their own audio.
 - `Pre-made sound` found in the Sounds menu.
 Collection of Horizon provided sound effects, background audio, and music.
+Some are looping, others are not.
-- `Audio Graph` generated by Gen AI.
+- `Audio Graph` obtained from your personal Assets library, such as those generated by Gen AI.
 Allows you playback audio generated by the Gen AI in the Desktop Editor.

 **Sound Recorder**
 | Property | Type | Description |